 This dog is special to us.
-We have reminded that try as we do, we cannot save them all.
+We have been reminded that try as we do, we cannot save them all.
 Our finances and other resources are finite.
-At the same time, our commitment to end animal cruelty grows stronger.
-We must do better, will do better.
+At the same time, our commitment to ending animal cruelty grows stronger.
+We must do better, and will do better.

 When visitors to our country exit the Bucharest Airport, they are faced with the strangest of contrasts.
 Luxurious limousines ferry fabulously dressed women and their powerful partners to the most modern of apartments and houses.